ambirdsall/swash/README.md

 chords, which is just basically the shit, and enables really cool, distinctive feels for different areas.

+In Skies of Arcadia, boss fight music played a perfect little trick: when you get the boss under 50% life, the music subly changes to a major key. :100: out of :100:, will definitely steal.

 ## Geo(graph|metr)y
 At all times, the player is in an area; and every area is within a region.
 Every region has a musical theme; every area has a unique variation on that theme.
 The only exception is maybe if location is trumped by a surprise boss fight; but encounters should be geographically determined.

 ### Regions
 1. There are 4 or 5 regions surrounding the imperial continent.
 2. have one or two areas that are significant to the plot or that are subplots: